The first one is “Get some exercise.”

 Some of you don’t want to get out of bed, much less exercise but I’m going to be a drill sergeant and tell you that you have to.
 You don’t have to run a marathon, just go walk outside or do wheelchair yoga.
 Pick what you want to but do something.
 Give yourself at least fifteen minutes, ideally a half an hour or more.

-It was while I was running after Charles’ death by suicide that I thought of the title of this blog and got the crazy idea to be emotionally naked in public.
+It was while I was running after Charles’ death by suicide that I thought of the title “Emotionally Naked” and got the crazy idea to be emotionally naked in public.

 Tears froze on my face and my eyelashes in the winter but I felt better after.
 Due to having had my brain zapped last year with radiation, I have shortness of breath so I walk instead.
 No headphones– just me and my thoughts.